marimeireles/journey/content/english/collaborator/index.md

 These eligibility rules apply to the 2024 Journey's collaborators round.
 Dates may change for future rounds.

-**Journey is only available in Brazil for its first iteration.
-The reason being because its organizers have a larger expertise in Brazilian's legal system.
-We hope to be able to expand Journey to encompass the remainder of the global south in the next iterations.
+Journey is initially available only in Brazil due to the organizers' having larger expertise on the Brazilian legal system.
+We aim to expand the program to include other developing nations in future iterations

 1. General eligibility

     - You must be 18 years of age or older by the beginning of your collaboration with an organization.
     - You must be available for a full-time collaboration.
 That means you have to commit 30 hours of your week towards working with your matched organization.
 The collaboration period runs for 3 months.
-    **- You must be part of the lower economic layers of your respective country.
-This is hard to measure and we understand it is in many ways a subjective matter.
-If you believe you suffered endemic discrimination because of your social-economic class within your society, Journey is for you.
+    - You must be a resident of a [developing country](https://www.worlddata.info/developing-countries.php) and be within the lower economic layers of this your country.
+This criterion can be subjective and challenging to quantify.
+However, if you have faced systemic discrimination due to your socio-economic status, Journey is for you, please apply!

 2. Past internships